adamsilver/adamsilver.io-jekyll/_drafts/2014-11-01-reintroducing-cross-browser-scripting.md

 ## Summary

-Traditionally, when writing Multi-browser scripts, dropping browser support means, no testing in that browser, and that it is likely broken, meaning of course, the user suffers.
+Traditionally, when writing Multi-browser scripts, dropping browser support means no testing in that browser, and that it is likely broken, meaning of course, the user suffers.

 With Cross-browser scripting, the meaning of support changes.
 The user is always supported, but may get the enhanced or degraded experience.
-That's okay. **This is the beauty of the web, *not* its downfall.**
+That's okay, they won't mind.

 <dl>
 	<dt class="citation" id="ref0">[0]</dt>